-Transporting your product to an overseas market efficiently and competitively is absolutely critical.
-Using a good freight forwarder is essential, but you also need to understand the basics of shipping terms, pricing, and documentation.
+Efficient shipping of your export products is absolutely critical if you are to be competitive.
+A good freight forwarder is essential, but to oversee the process you also need to understand the basics of shipping, pricing, and documentation.

 Where can I learn about international shipping?